bigfont/DeployWebApp2Azure/README.md

 * http://deploywebapp2azure.azurewebsites.net/
 * http://deploywebapp2azure-staging.azurewebsites.net/

+# Prerequisites

+* A was to create a remote Git repository (e.g. a GitHub account.)
+* A Microsoft Azure account (free and with an automatic spending cap of zero.)
+* Git installed locally (msysgit.github.io)
+* PowerShell (only for the purposes of this demo.)

 # Setup a Remote Git Repo

 This is the remote Git repository that stores our source code. [github.com]() has detailed instructions.